-Relationship Between Us, MSG and MSG Networks
+Relationship Between Us, MSG Sports, MSG Entertainment and MSG Networks

 AMC Networks Inc. was incorporated on March 9, 2011 as an indirect, wholly-owned subsidiary of Cablevision.
 As a result of the Distribution of the Company by Cablevision, the Company became an independent public company and Cablevision no longer holds a common stock ownership interest in us.
 Prior to June 21, 2016, Charles F. Dolan, members of his family and certain family entities (the "Dolan Family") were the controlling stockholders of Cablevision.
 On June 21, 2016, Cablevision was acquired by a subsidiary of Altice N.V. and a change in control occurred which resulted in the Dolan Family no longer being controlling stockholders of the surviving company, Altice USA.
 Accordingly, Altice USA is not a related party.
-However, MSG, MSG Networks and AMC Networks Inc. continue to be under the control of the Dolan Family.
+However, MSG Sports, MSG Entertainment, MSG Networks and AMC Networks Inc. continue to be under the control of the Dolan Family.

-The Company has entered into a number of commercial and technical arrangements and agreements with MSG and its subsidiaries and MSG Networks and its subsidiaries, none of which are material to the Company.
-These include, but are not limited to, arrangements for office space and administrative support services, an aircraft time sharing agreement, lease of a suite at Madison Square Garden Arena from MSG, provision of technical and transponder services and coordination in respect of certain litigation matters.
+The Company has entered into a number of commercial and technical arrangements and agreements with MSG Sports and its subsidiaries, MSG Entertainment and its subsidiaries and MSG Networks and its subsidiaries, none of which are material to the Company.
+These include, but are not limited to, arrangements for office space and administrative support services, an aircraft time sharing agreement, lease of a suite at Madison Square Garden Arena from MSG Entertainment, provision of technical and transponder services and coordination in respect of certain litigation matters.